DannyBen/completely/README.md

 Completely is a command line utility and a Ruby library that lets you generate bash completion scripts from simple YAML configuration.

-This tool is for you it:
+This tool is for you if:

 1. You develop your own command line tools.
 2. Your life feels empty without bash completions.